pnsk/drawers/non-categorized.md

 - It's used in text conversation but not used in oral conversation
 - It's the abbreviation for "a pain in the ass" (🇺🇸 ) or "a pain in the arse" (🇦🇺)
 - In oral conversation, you can say just "Sounds like a pain".

+# It's all greek to me

+- That means "I don't understand"
+- It will work for any native English speaker

+# Chill

+- chilling
+  - "we were chilling"
+  - "chilling" means "doing nothing"
+- chill
+  - "she is chill"
+  - That means "she is cool"

+# scalper

+- 転売ヤー